Anibal-Quiroz-P5/Portfolio_02/Readme.md

   - `models/`:
     -  for the models of our project, which represent the data of our application.
   - `repositories/`:
-    - Are  repositories of your project, which handle the communication with the database.
+    - They're repositories of your project, which handle the communication with the database.
   - `routes/`:
     - This folder is intended for the routes of our project, which define the endpoints of our API.
   - `services/`: